Data Sheet: MIR-1 (37mm f/2.8)

 Further technical notes:

-• The lens’ focal length is a but narrower than the standard 35 mm focal length and documentation systematically refers to the angle-of-view as 60°
+• The lens’ focal length is a bit narrower than the standard 35 mm focal length and documentation systematically refers to the angle-of-view as 60°

-• The lens offers a rather short minimum focusing distance (at only 24 centimeters) which widens the lens’ use cases by a bit.
+• The original (Z39) and subsequent thread mount models (M42) offer a minimum focusing distance of 0,7 metres, which is rather limiting.
+Some versions (Kiev Automat and A-variants) of the lens offers a rather short minimum focusing distance (at only 24 centimetres) which widens the lens’ use cases by a bit.

 • The name ‘MIR’ is not a brand, nor a manufacturing organisation.
 Instead, ‘MIR’ identifies the lens as a retro-focus wide-angle lens.
 The Soviet logic was different, and in very many ways.
 Read more here.